Ergonomics strives to create a balance between human, equipment, and environment.

 It should be noted however that the recovery time of muscles varies for different body parts.
-For example, a shoulder injury chances are high even though tasks are 3 times per minute.
+For example, shoulder injury chances are high even though tasks are 3 times per minute.

 CONTACT STRESS/ MECHANICAL STRESS

-The parts of the body which come in contact with outside element for a long period causes contact stress.
+The parts of the body which come in contact with an outside element for a long period causes contact stress.

 This occurs when repeated exposure to the hard or sharp surface which digs into soft tissue.